thoughtspot/thoughtspot.github.io/_complex-search/period-searches.md

 ---
 A _time series_ is a set of data points ordered by time.
 For example, within the same week a sale on Tuesday comes before a sale on Wednesday in such a data set.
-You can use ThxoughtSpot's _time series analysis_ feature to search for answers about series data.
+You can use ThoughtSpot's _time series analysis_ feature to search for answers about series data.

 ![]({{ site.baseurl }}/images/period-drop.png "Period Analysis")

 You might use this feature to compare a time period across other time periods.
 For examples sales for each month across several years.
-You may also want to calculate an aspect such as growth over the same time period across of other periods.
-You can also do relative analysis such as sales for the last 3 month of each year across years.
+You may also want to calculate an aspect such as growth over the same time period across other periods.
+You can also do relative analysis such as sales for the last 3 months of each year across years.

 You can use one or more of the following period keywords to create this type of